Neorichi/hiddentext/README.md

 # Hiddentext

-Using invisible Unicode Character 'ZERO WIDTH SPACE' (U+200B) to send information into Telegram and Whatsapp Web Clients.
+Using invisible Unicode Character 'WORD JOINER' (U+2060) and 'INVISIBLE SEPARATOR' (U+2063) to send information into Telegram and Whatsapp Web Clients.

 # Add Chrome